Colorado State University: Notable areas of research

-Historically, CSU faculty were at the forefront of radiation treatment for cancer, environmental and animal ethics, and weather forecasting.
 A 1961 feasibility study at CSU was crucial for the establishment of the Peace Corps.

 Research in the Engines and Energy Conversion Laboratory has created a technological solution to limit pollutants from single-stroke engines, and is now in widespread use in the Philippines.
 The Center for Disaster and Risk Analysis is dedicated to reducing the harm and losses caused by natural, technological, and human-caused disasters.
-Projects have looked at Muslim-Americans after September 11, Hurricane Katrina, the 2010 BP Oil Spill, and childcare disaster planning.
+Projects have looked at Muslim-Americans after September 11, Hurricane Katrina, the 2010 BP oil spill, and childcare disaster planning.

 Outlying campuses cater to a range of research activities including crops research, animal reproduction, public health and watershed management.
 The Colorado Agricultural Experiment Station (CAES) was established in 1888 in accordance with provisions of the Hatch Act of 1887, calling for experiment stations at land-grant universities.
 State and federal funds support CAES research programs.
 In 2007, research activities included pest management, food safety and nutrition, environmental quality, plant and animal production systems, and community and rural development.
 The NSF Engineering Research Center for Extreme Ultra Violet Science and Technology, funded by the National Science Foundation, partners industry with Colorado State University, CU-Boulder, and the University of California-Berkeley.
 The Colorado Center for Biorefining and Biofuels (C2B2) is the first research center created under the umbrella of the new Colorado Renewable Energy Collaboratory, involving CSU, CU, Colorado School of Mines, and the National Renewable Energy Laboratory.
 The center develops biofuels and bio-refining technologies.
 Colorado State's research Supercluster model brings together researchers across disciplines to work on topics of global concern in which CSU has a demonstrated expertise.
 Research results are connected to the marketplace through transfer, patenting and licensing activities carried out by experts with a focus on each research area.

 CSU also has a well established research program in infectious disease.
 The Regional Biocontainment Laboratory, funded by the National Institutes of Health, is home to scientists developing vaccines and drugs for some world's most devastating diseases.
 The Biocontainment Laboratory also houses one of 10 US Regional Centers of Excellence for Biodefense and Emerging Infectious Diseases, funded by a $40 million grant from the National Institute of Allergy and Infectious Diseases.
 Much of the Cancer Supercluster, which involves the collaboration of five colleges, is based around the work of the university's Animal Cancer Center, the largest center of its kind in the world.